mullerdavid/ctf_writeups/hcsc24/Net_Csak_egy_litvan_halozat/WRITEUP.md

 ## Port scanning

 The scripting and the fetch tool can be used to scan for ports (http).
-Fortunatelly there is a reply on closed ports, so waiting for timeout is not required and the scan goes relatively fast.
+Fortunately there is a reply on closed ports, so waiting for timeout is not required and the scan goes relatively fast.

 ```
 :for i from=1 to=65535 do={ :do { /tool/fetch output=user http-method=get url="http://192.168.1.42:$i/" } on-error={ :put $i } }